cloud-custodian/cloud-custodian/docs/source/azure/policy/resources/arm.rst

 Example Policies
 ----------------

-This set of policies will mark all Virtual Networks for deletion in 7 days that have 'test' in name (ignore case), and then perform the delete operation on those ready for deletion.
+This set of policies will mark all ARM resources for deletion in 7 days that have 'test' in name (ignore case), and then perform the delete operation on those ready for deletion.

 .. code-block:: yaml

     policies:
-      - name: mark-test-vnet-for-deletion
+      - name: mark-test-armresources-for-deletion
-        resource: azure.vnet
+        resource: azure.armresource
         filters:
           - type: value
             key: name